 Materials.
-The “device” used in the was a computer-animated version of the blicket detector.
+The “device” used in the current study was a computer-animated version of the blicket detector.
 The device was a white rectangle with a black border that measured 5.99 cm × 23.47 cm.
 If the device was “on”, the white region of the rectangle turned blue.
-If the device was “off”, the white region remained white. maximum of 4 differently colored circles were used, and each circle measured 2.67 cm × 2.67 cm (see Figure 2 below).
+If the device was “off”, the white region remained white.
+A maximum of 4 differently colored circles were used, and each circle measured 2.67 cm × 2.67 cm (see Figure 2 below).
 The machine was designed such that it activated immediately when a circle that was predetermined to be a blicket contacted it.
 At the start of any given trial, three (for the BB or ISO experimental trials) or four equally spaced (for the BB or ISO control trials) circles appeared above the blicket machine.
 Finally, the videos contained a built-in script, which experimenters were instructed to read.
 All video events were created in Microsoft PowerPoint.

 Procedure.
 Participants were either tested in a quiet room in local children’s science museum.
 At the beginning of the experiment, all participants were shown a pretraining video.
 The video consisted of a rectangular base (i.e., the previously mentioned blicket detector) and two shapes (i.e., a gray triangle and a gray pentagon).
 Crucially, these shapes were unrelated to the circles used during the main portion of the experiment.
-The pretraining phase began with the triangle (object A) and pentagon (object B) above the machine.
+The pretraining phase began with the triangle (object A) and pentagon (object B) above the machine and next to one another.
 Object A then descended until it contacted and immediately activated the machine (i.e., the white region changed from white to blue).
 Object A then returned to its starting position above the machine.
 Object B then descended until it contacted and failed to activate the machine.
 Object B then returned to its starting position.
-Finally, both objects descended until they contacted the machine.
+Finally, both objects descended until they contacted and activated the machine.
 Participants were then asked whether each object was a blicket.
-This event was identical to the “one-cause” event in Gopnik et al. (2001) and was included to ensure that participants could reason about blicket objects.
+This event was identical to the “one-cause” event in Gopnik et al. (2001) and was included to ensure that participants understood the task.

 Figure 3.
 Schematic of one of the two BB experimental events.
 The upper-right portion of the figure shows the BB event as it unfolded across time.
 The lower-left portion of the figure shows the three objects and the text, “Is this one a blicket?” above each object across time.